kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson1_Using_Aggregate_Functions.md

 In the next lesson, you'll learn about **GROUP BY** - this lets you break your data into groups (like by department) and do math on each group separately.

-**Example**: Instead of "average salary for everyone," you'll learn "average salary per department."
+**Example**: Instead of "average BaseSalary for everyone," you'll learn "average BaseSalary per department."

 **Key Takeaway**: SQL's math functions are like having a super-fast calculator that works with lots of data at once!